lclh813/DB_EDA/README.md

  | Store 4 | (Apple)        |

 ### 2.4.
 Expected Result
+- Assign unique value to each "Fruit Type" and count the number of times each distinct element in "Fruit Type" appears.

  | Furit Number | Fruit Type     | Count | Store     |
  | :---:        | :---           | :---: | :---:     |
  | 1            | (Apple)        | 1     | Store 4   |